The constructive inverse Galois problem via Hilbert modular forms: realizing the transitive group 17T7: Introduction

 where the nontrivial element $\sigma$ of $C_2$ acts entrywise by the element of $\Gal{\F_{16}}{\F_2}$ of order $2$ (i.e., by $a \mapsto a^4$).
 We obtain a permutation representation $G \hookrightarrow S_{17}$ via the natural action on $\PP^1(\F_{16})$, with $\sigma$ again acting entrywise.

-We first record a general criterion that can be used to solve the inverse Galois problem for groups of the shape $G \rtimes C_m$, where $G \leq \GL_n(k)$ for a finite field $k$.
+We first record a general criterion that can be used to solve the inverse Galois problem for groups of the shape $\GL_n(k) \rtimes C_m$ and $\SL_n(k) \rtimes C_m$, where $k$ is a finite field of characteristic $\ell$.
 For notation, we refer to \cref{sec:descent}.